Keanu-Ellwood-DVT/Path-of-Exile-modding-tool/README.md

 ![preview](https://cdn.discordapp.com/attachments/689969482520723464/693919200841826365/unknown.png)

-# IMPORTANT

-Run defrag ggpk_defragment.exe after to make it compatible with tools like poesmoother, visual ggpk, etc

-# Whats new

-Updated to autoload exception list from exception.txt

-Updated .env to 3.9

-Remove delirium fog

 # How to use

 * Go to https://www.python.org/downloads/windows/ -> Click Latest Python 3 Release -> Scroll and find "Windows x86-64 executable installer" -> Start installer -> Check add to PATH